rockwellwindsor/SD-CARND-P4-Advanced-Lane-Finding/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-### Steps
+# Rubric Discussion
 ---

+## Camera Callibration

+#### Briefly state how you computed the camera matrix and distortion coefficients.
+Provide an example of a distortion corrected calibration image.

-* 1) Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
     * Camera callibration

         This code was taken from the lesson on stage 9 <strong>"Finding Corners"</strong>